We all know what a dirty bathtub ring looks like. Now imagine what that scum buildup is doing inside the plumbing of your Jacuzzi style jetted tub!

 - Use a Q-tip to get into the cracks and crevices around the tub jets and nozzles.

 #10 – Finally, sanitize everything by removing the unseen biofilm — a residue that forms around bacteria in your plumbing lines.

 Jetted tubs have about 15-20 feet of plumbing lines that run underneath the tub.
 These lines are full of warm stagnant water after each bath.
 This nasty water forms a residue called biofilm.
 Biofilm houses and protects bacteria from standard cleaning products like bleach, detergents, vinegar etc. Just like the cooling tower industry that has to deal with biofilm, it takes specialized chemicals to safely clean jetted tubs … If the jetted tubs are cleaned properly they are perfectly safe to use.
 I attached efficacy testing on the product we make.
 As you can see we effectively kill bacteria commonly found in jetted tubs, including legionella.
 There are other good products on the market as well. — Bill Soukup, President of Scientific Biofilm Solutions

-More About Cleaning Jet Tubs
+More About Cleaning Jacuzzi Jets & Whirlpool Tubs

 - How To Remove Clogs From Jacuzzi Intake Valves